cbitter78/lab/hardware.md

 # Lab Hardware

 This is a list of the hardware I used to create this lab.
-It was sourced from Amazon and NewEgg.
+It was sourced from Amazon with one exception of the [Kangaroo](http://www.newegg.com/Product/Product.aspx?Item=N82E16883722001&nm_mc=KNC-GoogleKWLess&cm_mmc=KNC-GoogleKWLess-_-DSA-_-CategoryPages-_-NA&gclid=COH6n-H3uc0CFVAvgQodbrEKjA&gclsrc=aw.ds) from NewEgg.

 ## Network

 - [Switch](https://www.amazon.com/dp/B00AUEYXIG/ref=wl_it_dp_o_pC_S_ttl?_encoding=UTF8&colid=2IO0VDDWS55XY&coliid=IM1XKPH4LNHFW&psc=1): This Netgear will support VLAN and VLAN trunking.
 Its not super easy to use and the UI frankly sucks.
 It is relatively inexpensive and is sielent.
 - [Dumb Switch](https://www.amazon.com/dp/B00MPVR50A/ref=wl_it_dp_o_pC_nS_ttl?_encoding=UTF8&colid=2IO0VDDWS55XY&coliid=I3HFMAJKXJBFS1&psc=1) (optional): I used this so I only had one cable running from the lab to my house router.